-“…I am also curious about something about gains.
-I contributed the max $10K in the first two years but doubled it through investing.
-If I withdraw $20K in 2010, does that mean I can contribute back the $20K in 2011?
-Someone told me that even if the max contribution over the next 5yrs is $25K, if you build the account to $100K then that is the limit of the account.
-In other words, if I withdraw $100K in year 6, I can contribute back $105K in year 7.
+“…I am also curious about my investment gains, and how they impact my contribution room.
+For example, I contributed the max $11,000 over my first two years, but managed to double it through investing.
+If I withdraw $22,000 this year, does that mean I can contribute back the $22,000 next year, in addition to next year’s contribution room?
+Someone told me that even if the max contribution over the next 5yrs is $30,000, if you build the account to $100K then that becomes the real limit of the account.
+In other words, if I withdraw $100K in year 6, I can contribute back $106K in year 7.
 Does this make sense? “

 - your TFSA dollar limit ($5,000 per year plus indexation, if applicable);

 - any unused TFSA contribution room in the previous year; and

 - any withdrawals made from the TFSA in the previous year, excluding qualifying transfers.

-2012 TFSA Limit: . . . . . . . . $ 5500 (Remember the inflation indexing kicks in in 2012, hence the extra $500)
+2020 TFSA Limit: . . . . . . . . $ 6000

 (Note that unused contribution room can be negative if you over-contributed in previous years.)

-2011 Withdrawals: . . . . . . . + $75 000
+2019 Withdrawals: . . . . . . . + $30,000

-2012 Contribution Room: . . . . . $80 500
+2020 Contribution Room: . . . . . = $36,000

 I qualified this explanation with “in theory” because this scenario assumes that there were no other withdrawals and no over-contributions.
 Also, it may not be entirely correct to say that your contribution limit has permanently grown to $100 000 because you could sustain investment losses down the road that would reduce the size of the TFSA.

 Scenario #2: Investment Losses